 I know self-care is important, but I feel guilty taking time for myself.
 How can I overcome this feeling?

-It’s common for high-achievers to feel guilt around self-care, often stemming from a belief that productivity equals worth.
+It’s common for driven to feel guilt around self-care, often stemming from a belief that productivity equals worth.
 Understanding self-care through a biopsychosocial lens helps recognize it as a fundamental need, not a luxury, supporting your overall well-being and capacity to thrive.
 Prioritizing your biological, psychological, and social needs is essential for sustained success and emotional health.

 My anxiety often feels overwhelming, even when I’m doing well.
 How does understanding the biopsychosocial model help me manage it?